One command. Transparent interception.

 What makes Vulnetix Safe Harbour autofix unique?

 When the firewall blocks a version, Safe Harbour resolves the nearest safest, latest or stable version that clears the finding and autofixes to it.
-Competing package firewalls block or alert; Safe Harbour autofix — fixing as well as blocking — is found only in Vulnetix.
+Competing package firewalls block or alert; Safe Harbour autofix, which fixes as well as blocks, is found only in Vulnetix.

 Protect your Go workspace today